vitejs/vite/docs/config/index.md

   Restrict serving files outside of workspace root.

-### server.fsServe.allow
+### server.fs.allow

 - **Experimental**
 - **Type:** `string[]`

   Restrict files that could be served via `/@fs/`.
-When `server.fsServe.strict` is set to `true`, accessing files outside this directory list will result in a 403.
+When `server.fs.strict` is set to `true`, accessing files outside this directory list will result in a 403.

   Vite will search for the root of the potential workspace and use it as default.
 A valid workspace met the following conditions, otherwise will fallback to the [project root](/guide/#index-html-and-project-root).